microsoft/dstoolkit-text2sql-and-imageprocessing/text2sql/README.md

 - `./rag_with_text_2_sql.ipynb` provides example of how to utilise the Text2SQL plugin to query the database.
 - `./rag_with_ai_searchandtext_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
+    - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.

 ## SQL Plugin